melanibe/brain_project/README.md

 This repository contains the code associated to the `report.pdf` of the project.
 It contains all necessary files to build the numpy feature matrix from the original matlab files, to construct and train the neural network and to run the final experiments for which to results are presented in the report.

 This readme presents the files and the functions they contain.
-Every function and its argument is documented precisely in the code.
+Every function and its arguments is documented precisely in the code.

 ## Build feature matrix from original matlab files
 Use the file `build_features.py` to compute and save the features matrix needed for the experiments.